GeraltO18/nanoBlog/src/content/blog/CmdLineAppWithSpringShell.md

     │   │   │                   FIleWalkerApplication.java
     │   │   │                   ShellCommand.java
     │   │   │                   ZipFileProcessor.java
-This is the file structure that came with the initializer except the ShellCommand.java, ZipFileProcessor.java **ShellCommand.java** is where I define the commands that I am about to use. **ZipFileProcessor.java** is where I put the logic for the commands. let me start with the ShellCommand.java
+This is the file structure that came with the initializer except the ShellCommand.java, ZipFileProcessor.java.
+**ShellCommand.java** is where I define the commands that I am about to use. **ZipFileProcessor.java** is where I put the logic for the commands. let me start with the ShellCommand.java